Reversibility by Kent W. Mayhew

 Heat (thermal energy) warms System 2 (Q2), which in turn increases the energy within System 1 (Q1).
 However in this case, heat (Qlost) is dissipated through the walls of System 2 and is lost into our surrounding atmosphere (heat sink) hence can never be recovered therefore the process is an irreversible one.
 For this irreversible process:

 Of course by definition if Qlost=0, then the process might be considered as being reversible i.e. Qlost is considered as being infintesimal.
 Remember that the net flow of heat is always from hot to cold therefore the best one could reasonably expect is that both systems reach thermal equilibrium, when the external heat that is warming System 2 is then turned off i.e.Q2=0.
 The reality is that such supplied heat can never be fully returned hence such heating processes could never be fully reversed unless Qlost=0.
-Certainly System 2 and System 1 can return to their original states, but only once the radiation of heat dissipates their thermal energy down to the point that all system’s temperature equates to that of the surroundings, in which case all of the thermal energy that was originally supplied is now lost for good, i.e. Q1=Qlost.
+Certainly System 2 and System 1 can return to their original states, but only once the heat is dissipated down to the point that all system’s temperature equates to that of the surroundings.
+In which case all of the thermal energy that was originally supplied is now lost for good, i.e. Q1=Qlost.

 Furthermore, the net flow of heat is always from hot to cold.
 This has to do with temperature and NOT entropy!
-Accordingly, the net flow of any heat is generally an irreversible process unless the temperature difference is infinitesimally small, i.e. the net flow of heat is zero.
-Therefore, processes involving the transfer of a significant quantity of heat are generally not reversible. see Law of Work vs Energy
+Accordingly, the net flow of any heat is generally an irreversible process unless the temperature difference is infinitesimally small, i.e. the net flow of heat approaches zero.
+Therefore, processes involving the transfer of a significant quantity of heat are generally not reversible. see Law of Work vs Energy and Illusional Reversibility (in Boiling).

 Similarly, no real mechanical process can be reversible!
 Specifically, the motions for all man-made devices involve friction resulting in more dissipated heat, i.e. heat radiates into the surroundings.
 Okay, systems can be insulated from their surroundings but the gathering and then trying to directionally control the flow of frictional heat with 100% efficiency is an idealistic, rather than realistic concept.